 Experience the patriotism

-You can’t beat that all-American patriotism that oozes from the states during Independence Day celebrations.
-Independence Day is a national holiday, with parades, parties, family reunions and fireworks taking place all over the country.
-Canada Day is much the same.
-Canadians get the day off from work and celebrate with concerts, games and fireworks.
-Emigrating to the US or Canada also affords you the benefit of Thanksgiving: a celebration of a successful harvest that involves meeting with family and eating a whole world of delicious food.
-You can’t lose.
+Nothing says all-American patriotism like the Independence Day celebrations across the States.
+This national holiday often features parades, parties, family reunions and fireworks all over the country.
+Canada Day is much the same in that respect, as Canadians get the day off from work and celebrate with concerts, games and fireworks.

-If you have decided to move to North America, it is likely you will need to make international payments to set up your home across the pond. moneycorp can help you make the most of your foreign currency when buying property abroad and organising regular payments if you need to transfer a UK pension or savings.
-We will provide you with your own account manager who can help guide you through the volatile FX markets, as well as offering you competitive rates and low transfer fees.
-Set up an account today and make your North American dream a reality.
+If you've decided to move to North America, it's likely you will need to make international payments to set up your home across the pond. moneycorp can help you make the most of your foreign currency when buying a property in the USA or Canada.